 We hold Public Liability and Professional Indemnity insurances with Westminster Indemnity Ltd.

 We will endeavour to deal swiftly and fairly with any issues our customers may raise.
-In the unlikely event that a dispute between Beyond Human Stories and a customer cannot be settled amicably a low-cost independent dispute settlement service may be called upon by either side to bring the matter to a speedy and acceptable conclusion.
+In the unlikely event that a dispute between Beyond Human Stories and a customer cannot be settled amicably, a low-cost independent dispute settlement service may be called upon by either side to bring the matter to a speedy and acceptable conclusion.

 Your Health